YourOnly-One/content/content/love/en-ph/blog/posts/2016/20160221-true-definition-of-love.md

 +++
-title = "True Definition of Love" description = "What is love, exactly?"	# For Schema.org; OpenGraph; Twitter Cards
+title = "The true definition of love" description = "What is love, exactly?"	# For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2016-02-21T23:07:30+08:00